hmchen47/DataScience/Notes/a09-FeatureSelect.md

 ### 6.1 Dimensionality Reduction

-+ Dimensionality reduction vs. feature selecion
++ Dimensionality reduction vs. feature selection
   + both tried to reduce the number of features
   + feature selection: select and exclude some features w/o making any transformation
   + dimensionality reduction: transform features into a lower dimension